Konakalla-Meghana/64060_skonaka1/Assignment1/README.md

 - The 'ucimlrepo' library is used to directly fetch the dataset.

 ### 2. Import the Dataset into Python
-- Features and targets are loaded into pandas Dataframe for analysis.
+- Features are loaded into pandas Dataframe for analysis.

 ### 3. Descriptive Statistics
-- Descriptive statistics are computed selections of quantitative and categorical variables.
-- Information about job roles and education level is presented.
+- Firstly, I identified the qualitative and quantitative variables present in the dataset.
+Qualitative variables are of data type "object," while quantitative variables are either of type "int" or "float."
-- For quantitative variables, the describe() function is used.
+- For descriptive statistics, the describe() function was employed.

 ### 4. Variable Transformation
 - The balance Variable is transformed using a square root.